 Animate the globe and add the background image.
 Then analyze and animate the globe display.

 From the Main Display, select Display -> Add Background Image.
-In the Layer Controls for Layer choose Solid Blue.
+In the Layer Controls for the background image, choose Solid Blue.

 Start the loop by using the Time Animation buttons at the top of the Main Display.